VersusCLI/Versus/SECURITY.md

 ## Reporting a Security Concern

-If you have any security concerns related to this project that are not vulnerabilities, please send an email to **security@example.com** (*<mailto:security@example.com>*) with a detailed description of the concern.
+If you have any security concerns related to this project that are not vulnerabilities, please create a issue using **<https://github.com/VersusCLI/Versus/issues/new/choose>** with a detailed description of the concern.
 We appreciate your diligence in helping us maintain the security of this project.

 ## Security Updates